Renzo4Renzo/flex-reviews-dashboard/README.md

 # Flex Reviews Dashboard

-Property review management system for Flex Living with analytics and approval workflow.
+Property review management system for The Flex with analytics and approval workflow.

 ## Tech Stack